The Architect's Corner

 The underlying concept to understanding RAY-CORE is to understand it's relationship to conventional framing practices.
 RAY-CORE was intentionally designed to please architects and engineers alike with its simple and conventional design.
 Superior to conventional sandwich panel or stress-skin panel SIPs that rely on glue and OSB to create the structural envelope, RAY-CORE SIP Panels utilize conventional structural members with high density closed cell polyurethane foam injection molded between the studs, all wrapped up in a radiant foil vapor barrier.
 Straight, square, stronger and more reliable with no delamination or creep issues, RAY-CORE SIPs will be the product of choice for your next construction project!

 A Few Facts You Might Want To Know

 - Energy efficiency is not on the "wish list" for home buyers today—it is on the ‘MUST’ list.

 - A Neilsen US National Poll cited Energy Efficiency as America's #1 Housing Concern

-    - Consumers spend over 241 billion each year on energy for home use.
+- Consumers spend over 241 billion dollars each year on energy for home use.

-    - Heating and cooling account for almost half ot the average home's utility costs.
+- Heating and cooling account for almost half of the average home's utility costs.